Whole Foods Bone Broth: What to Look for in a Premade Brand

 As we like to say, killer bones make killer broth.
 The first thing to look for in a quality bone broth is that it’s made with organic animal bones, such as chicken bones or grass-fed, grass-finished beef bones.

 Always make sure your bone broth lists “bones” on the label.
 Otherwise, it’s most likely a regular chicken broth, and it won’t contain the powerful nutrients from the bone marrow, such as collagen, immune-boosting alkylglycerols, or Omega 3 essential fatty acids.
-Put simply: if you don’t have bones, you won’t receive the benefits.

 The higher an ingredient is on the label, the more prevalent it is.
 Ideally, a high-quality bone broth will list chicken or beef bones as a first or second ingredient, next to water.